-As shown in the nutritional values in the ‘nutrition facts’ section, beet greens are rich in a variety of vitamins and minerals.
+As shown in the ‘nutrition facts’ section, beet greens are rich in various vitamins and minerals.

-On a per-100-gram basis, beet greens offer more than 10% of the recommended daily intake for the following nutrients;
+On a per-100-gram basis, beet greens offer more than 10% of the recommended daily intake for the following nutrients (1):

 - Vitamin K (333 % DV)